codahale/lockstitch/design.md

 The introduction of a nonce makes the scheme probabilistic (which is required for IND-CCA security).
 The final `Seal` operation closes over all inputs--key, nonce, associated data, and plaintext--which are also the values used to produce the ciphertext.
-Forging a tag here would imply that AEGIS128L's MAC construction is not sUF-CMA secure.
+Forging a tag here would imply that Rocca-S's MAC construction is not sUF-CMA secure.

-In addition, this construction is compactly committing: finding a ciphertext and tag pair which successfully decrypts under multiple keys would imply either BLAKE3 is not collision-resistant or AEGIS128L is not compactly committing, and the final tag serves as a commitment for the ciphertext.
+In addition, this construction is compactly committing: finding a ciphertext and tag pair which successfully decrypts under multiple keys would imply that Rocca-S is not compactly committing, and the final tag serves as a commitment for the ciphertext.

 Decryption uses the `Open` operation to decrypt: